seanotskieee/Treon/README.md

 We will start with: Treon 1.0.0

+To download: Click the ZIP file, and click "View Raw" then the download will automatically start

 Inform me the changes first before uploading into the repository so we could double check the version number.